Alat tribe: Southern Xiongnu in China

 Fang Xuanling, in Jinshu, (Ch.
-110) states that around 349-370 CE the Xiongnu leader, titled Chanyu, Hèlàitóu (賀賴頭) (lit.
-"Alat head", "leader of the Alat tribe") brought his tribe of 35 thousand to the Xianbei Former Yan state and submitted to its emperor Murong Jun.
-Helaitou was bestowed a title of General Pacifying the West, and settled in the Daizong district.
-The Helai was listed as the 14th of 19 tribes of the Southern Xiongnu Shanyu.
+110) states that around 349 to 370 CE the Xiongnu leader, titled Chanyu, Helaitou brought his tribe of 35 thousand to the Xianbei Former Yan state and submitted to its emperor Murong Jun.
+Helaitou was bestowed the title of General Pacifying the West, and settled in the Daizong district.
+The Helan was listed as the 14th of 19 tribes of the Southern Xiongnu.

-According to the Chinese annals, the home of the Southern Xiongnu tribe Alat was either Alashan Mountains or the basin of the Narym River.
+According to the Chinese annals, the home of the Alat was either the Alashan Mountains or the basin of the Narym River.

 Alat as a component tribe

 Alats integrated themselves into the Xianbei confederation.
-The Tuoba-Xianbei-founded Northern Wei dynasty's Eight Great Noble Clans (八大貴族) were Buliugu 步六孤, Helai 賀賴, Dugu 獨孤, Helou 賀樓, Huniu 忽忸, Qiumu 丘穆, Gexi 紇奚, and Yuchi 尉遲.
-From the 3rd century, Helan tribe also offered marriage alliances with the imperial Tuoba 拓拔 clan.
+The Tuoba-Xianbei that founded Northern Wei dynasty's Eight Great Noble Clans were Buliugu, Helan, Dugu, Helou, Huniu, Qiumu, Gexi, and Yuchi.
+From the 3rd century, the Helan also offered marriage alliances with the imperial Tuoba clan.

 Al-Khwarizmi asserted that Khalajes were one of the two remnant tribes of the Hephthalites.
-Even so, modern Khalaj have no idea about their origins, and Sims-Williams cited Bactrian documents which dated from the years 678 and 710 and named a Khalaj people, thus these new archaeological documents do not support the suggestion that Khalajes were the Hephthalites' successors.
+Even so, modern Khalaj have no idea about their origins, and Sims-Williams cited Bactrian documents dated from 678 and 710 and named a Khalaj people, thus these new archaeological documents do not support the suggestion that Khalajes were the Hephthalites' successors.
 According to Minorsky, Khalajes were "perhaps only politically associated with the Hephthalites."

 Middle Ages

-Jiu Tangshu & Tongdian mentioned a tribe of "skewbald horses" Boma, besides Basmyls, Kyrghyzes, Khwarazmians etc., who in 638, submitted to the Western Turkic Duolu Qaghan.
-Tongdian cites as a comment a fragment from an unknown composition that "Tujue call the skewbald horses Hélà (曷剌) (MC: *ɦɑt̚-lɑt̚), and the state is also called Hela (曷剌國)".
+Jiu Tangshu & Tongdian mentioned a tribe of Boma (skewbald horses), besides the Basmyls, Kyrghyzes, Khwarazmians etc., who in 638, submitted to the Western Turkic Duolu Qaghan.
+Tongdian cites as a comment a fragment from an unknown composition that "Tujue call the skewbald horses Hela, and the state is also called Hela".

-Jin Tangshu also noted that Alats and Kyrgyzes spoke mutually unintelligible languages.
+Jin Tangshu also noted that the Alats and Kyrgyz spoke mutually unintelligible languages.

-From the story of Abulgazi and description of two Mongolian embassies (in 1233 and 1254) to Alachins, they lived along Yenisei, the sources of Angara, and the east coast of lake Baikal, called by the Chinese chroniclers "Northern sea".
+From the story of Abulgazi and description of two Mongolian embassies (in 1233 and 1254) to Alachins, they lived along the Yenisei, the sources of the Angara, and the east coast of Lake Baikal (called the "Northern sea" by Chinese chroniclers).
 Based on annalistic traditions, the author of the "Family tree of Türks" Abulgazi described the country of skewbald horses: